 So you eat foods rich in calcium and then vitamin D helps your body absorb it--but the story isn’t finished just yet.
 Vitamin K takes over from there, acting as a sort of traffic guard that directs where the calcium should go.
 If you have healthy levels of vitamin K, it tells your body to put calcium into your bones, where it can boost bone mineral density and make your bones stronger.
 Without vitamin K, your body does not send calcium to the bones.
 Instead, the calcium stays in your blood vessels, where it can cause issues such as weakening your bones, kidney stones, and affecting the workings of your heart and brain (Maresz, 2015).

 The Bottom Line

 The best approach is ensuring you don’t develop any deficiencies that could negatively impact your bone health.
-Eating a wide variety of foods can help you meet your daily needs of all of these vitamins.
-When in doubt, work with your doctor or a registered nutritionist/dietician to explore if you are deficient in any of these essential vitamins, and to work on how to safely incorporate them into your diet.
+Eating a bone healthy diet can help you meet your daily needs of all of these vitamins.
+When in doubt, work with your doctor or a registered nutritionist/dietician to explore if you are deficient in any of these essential vitamins for bones, and to work on how to safely incorporate them into your diet.